nbaertsch/nbaertsch.github.io/_drafts/htb---spectra.md

 <br/>
 <img src="../assets/img/htb/medium/Passage/init-test.png">
 <br/>
 This is definitely something important for privesc.
-I looked on the internet to learn more about wha these are.
+I looked on the internet to learn more about what these are.
 Read [here](https://askubuntu.com/questions/5039/what-is-the-difference-between-etc-init-and-etc-init-d).

 <br/>
 <img src="../assets/img/htb/medium/Passage/orig-init.png">